iWaNadai/JXT-Pharma-Notes/content/Notes/General Chemistry/Chemistry and Matter.md

 $$\text{Rate}_\text{diffusion}\propto\frac{1}{\sqrt{\text{density}}}$$

-Diffusion is the movement of a molecule from an area high concentration towards an area of low concentration.
+Diffusion is the movement of a molecule from an area of high concentration towards an area of low concentration.
 Osmosis is an example of diffusion specific to the movement of water ($H_2O$).
 ![[Formulas#Graham's Law Formula]]
 #### Fick's First Law Formula
 Movement of particles (diffusion flux) is proportional to the concentration gradient (from high concentration to low concentraion)